 Coach requirements -All coaches involved with on Ice activities, practices, and scrimmages are required to wear a HECC approved hockey helmet, with the exception of needing to go on the ice to check an injured player during a game.
 The chin strap must be buckled at all times.
 Compliance rests on DSA Board.
 Failure to comply may result in up to 30 day suspension by the DSA Disciplinary Committee.
 All coaches on the bench or ice shall be certified in accordance with the USA Hockey and Pacific District Coaching Certification Requirements.

 Team Assignment/Late Signups - Players signing up for hockey after initial team formation will be assigned to a team on a space available basis by the Registrar.
-No additions to the 1-T roster will be accepted after December 1st unless approved by the DSA Board.

-Refund - No registration fees will be refunded after the first practice and or Game.
+Refund – No registration fees will be refunded after the first practice and or Game.